lahvak/close_mod_sat/README.md

-# Generating Closed Modular Coloring of Graphs Using SAT solver
+# Generating Closed Modular Colorings of Graphs Using SAT solver

 (Accompanying materials to "The Signal Detection Problem: Closed Modular Colorings on Grid Graphs", by Jan Hlavacek and Garry L. Johns, submitted for